johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 at which point you might as well generate the website.
 Using a dynamic webserver to serve static content just complicates things and makes hosting more expensive.

-Jekyll is among the better static site generators for how predictable and extensible it is.
+Jekyll is among the better static site generators for how easy-to-use and extensible it is.
 It's also the static website generator of choice for GitHub Pages, which is a plus.

 ### Dynamic Website